 - Lacks interior pocket

-We picked this Sunday Afternoons Adventure Hat for our pick for the best caped hiking hat because of the amount of sun protection is has.
+We picked this Sunday Afternoons Ultra Adventure Hat for our pick for the best caped hiking hat because of the amount of sun protection is has.
 While it doesn’t offer many color or size options, it’s highly rated with lots to bring to the table.
-The brim is the widest on this list at 4 inches, which is paired with a 7.5 inch cape in the back for neck protection.
-It’s rated UPF 50+, and is treated with a DRW finish.
+The brim is quite wide at 3 inches, which is paired with a 6 inch cape in the back for neck protection.
+It’s rated UPF 50+, and water-resistant.
 The large mesh side panels allow extra air flow, and the sizing strap in the back cinches for the perfect fit.
 Plus, it’s still one of the most affordable options on this list!

 Specifications